 GTPE: ANTI VIOLENCE TRAININGS FOR RURAL COMMUNITIES

-In the south of Haiti, rape and abuse of women, children, and disabled persons is an almost overwhelming problem.
-A lack of education here about what violence is, and what abuse is, prevents those who have been abused from speaking out for themselves against their abusers, or from reporting crimes at all.
-In the last few years the number of reported rapes has been very high, and One Hundred For Haiti stepped in to fund the GTPE (Working Group for the Protection of Children) initiative, a series of educational sessions in rural communities, letting parents, teachers, and locals know what rape and abuse is, what can be done to help prevent it, and how we might respond to it.
+In the south of Haiti, violence against marginalized communities is an ongoing problem.
+A lack of education here about what violence and abuse actually are prevents those who have been affected from speaking out for themselves, or from reporting situations at all.
+In the last few years the number of reported assaults has been very high, and One Hundred For Haiti offered to help fund the GTPE (Working Group for the Protection of Children) initiative, a series of educational sessions in rural communities, letting parents, teachers, and locals know what violence and proper conduct with others is, what can be done to help prevent abuses, and how we might respond to it.

 When the first GTPE anti-violence training took place in the crime troubled Haitian community of Derrière Fort, the hope was that the community would respond positively to it.
-This is the first time in history that any organized conversations about rape, abuse, and protecting children have ever taken place in the south of Haiti.
+This is the first time in history that any organized conversations about assault, abuse, and protecting children have ever taken place in the south of Haiti.

 After the training a group volunteered from within the community to serve as a follow up committee to further educate their neighbors.
 They did this on their own accord.
 No one suggested there should be a follow up committee.
 They made it happen because they believed the work was important.

 Their inspiration led to people in every subsequent GTPE community to form their own follow up committees like this first one.

-GTPE members dress alike with intent to communicate solid messages.
-Here, One Hundred For Haiti Board Vice President Nathan Bean and Executive Director Greg Bennick stand with Morgan Wienberg from ‘Little Footprints, Big Steps’ and GTPE members wearing shirts that say “Standing shoulder to shoulder we will combat violence”.
+Here, Morgan Wienberg from ‘Little Footprints, Big Steps’ and GTPE members along with One Hundred For Haiti Board Vice President Nathan Bean and Executive Director Greg Bennick stand wearing shirts that say “Standing shoulder to shoulder we will combat violence”.